miguelbitz/projeto-intro-web-js/README.md

 ## Deployment

-The project is hosted on Surge.
+The project is hosted on Vercel.
 Access the deployment through the link:

 ```bash
   projeto-intro-web-js.vercel.app